Scheduling periodic messages on a shared link: Introduction

 \paragraph*{Organization of the Paper}

-In Sec.~\ref{sec:model}, we present the model and the problem \pma.
+In Sec.~\ref{sec:model}, we explain how the network is modeled and we introduce the problem \pma.
 In Sec.~\ref{sec:large}, we present several greedy algorithms and prove they always find a solution to \pma for moderate loads.
-These algorithms rely on schemes to build compact enough solutions, to bound measures of the size wasted when scheduling messages.
-Then, we illustrate their surprisingly good performance on random instances in Sec.~\ref{sec:perf_large}.
-It turns out that \pma can be restricted to messages of size one for the price of doubling the load or adding some latency, as explained in Sec.~\ref{sec:reduction}.
-Hence, in Sec.~\ref{sec:small}, we present a deterministic and a probabilistic algorithm for this special case.
-The deterministic algorithm is not greedy, contrarily to algorithms of Sec.~\ref{sec:large}, since it uses a swap mechanism which can move already scheduled messages.
-Experiments in Sec.~\ref{sec:perf_small} again shows that our algorithms work even better on random instances than what we have established for their worst case.
+These algorithms rely on schemes to build compact enough solutions, to bound measures of the time wasted when scheduling messages.

+In Sec.~\ref{sec:small} we present deterministic and probabilistic algorithms for messages of size $1$, which work for much higher loads than the algorithms designed for arbitrary messages.
+The deterministic algorithm is not greedy, contrarily to algorithms of Sec.~\ref{sec:large}, since it uses a swap mechanism that moves already scheduled messages.

+In Sec.~\ref{sec:gen}, we prove that hypotheses on the period and the message size can be relaxed.
+We also show that \pma captures periodic message scheduling in networks with many contention points, as long as the routing is coherent.
+Finally, we present the performance of all algorithms on random inputs, both on large messages in Sec.~\ref{sec:perf_large} and small messages in Sec.~\ref{sec:perf_small}.
+It shows that the algorithms of this article work for random instances with a much higher load than what has been proved in the worst case.